cjules0609/VegasAfterglow/README.md

 VegasAfterglow delivers exceptional computational performance through deep optimization of its core algorithms:

-- **Ultra-fast Model Evaluation:** Generates a 30-point single-frequency light curve (forward shock & synchrotron only) in approximately 0.6 milliseconds on an Apple M2 chip with a single core.
+- **Ultra-fast Light Curve Computation:** Generates a 30-point single-frequency light curve (forward shock & synchrotron only) in approximately 0.6 milliseconds on an Apple M2 chip with a single core.

-- **Rapid MCMC Exploration:** Enables parameter estimation with 10,000 MCMC steps for 8 parameters on 20 data points across multi-wavelength light curves and spectra in record time on an 8-core Apple M2 chip:
+- **Rapid MCMC Exploration:** Enables parameter estimation with 10,000 MCMC steps for 8 parameters on 20 data points across multi-wavelength light curves and spectra on an 8-core Apple M2 chip in:
   - ~10 seconds for on-axis structured jet scenarios
   - ~30 seconds for off-axis modeling scenarios